Sitagu Sayadaw: Controversy

 The sayadaw was criticized for having attended a religious-donation event on March 26, 2021, upon invitation from the State Administration Council (SAC), during which a ceremony was held in relation to a religious-construction project involving what is reported to become the largest marble Buddha statue in existence.
 The criticism also brought the sayadaw's continued personal association with Min Aung Hlaing back to the fore.

+Sangharaja of Shwegyin Nikaya

 Honorific titles

 The State Peace and Development Council bestowed two honorific titles upon him: